alberto56/vagrant-jenkins/README.md

     # press enter to all following questions
     cat ~/.ssh/id_rsa.pub # this is your public key

- * If you are having trouble connecting Jenkins and Git, [read this blog post](http://dcycleproject.org/blog/51).

 It is a good idea to change the MySQL root password.
 You can call this:

     mysqladmin -u root -p'CHANGEME' password 'princess'